viruskizz/42Bangkok-Born2beroot/README.md

 ## Installation Step
 > WARNING THIS IS SPOIL

-you can check intalltion step in [installation](https://github.com/viruskizz/42Bangkok-Born2beroot/tree/main/Installation) in this repo
+you can check intallation step in [installation](https://github.com/viruskizz/42Bangkok-Born2beroot/tree/main/Installation) in this repo

 ## Credit
 - nnakarac